Translated by Takuya Erik Watanabe

-Kagami mochi is a mochi (glutinous rice cake) offered to the deity worshiped and welcomed at the beginning of the year, Toshigami-sama.
-This offering is usually readied at the end of the previous year.
-The tradition of displaying kagami-mochi is said to have begun during the 14th century.
+Kagami mochi is a glutinous rice cake offered to Toshigamisama, the deity of the New Year.
+The offering is typically prepared at the end of the previous year.
+The tradition of displaying two mounds of mochi topped with a bitter orange is believed to have begun in the 14th century.

 Photo by tamakisono

 How to Create an Offering of Kagami Mochi